RepoHmonster/player-client-js/README.md

-api.video HTML5 Player JavaScript Client
+api.video HTML5 Player JavaScript Client (Deprecated)
 ======================================

 ### Installation and use